Fear of Failure

 (Palmer, 1998; p.
 57).

-Atychiphobia affects both men and women and can be a debilitating disorder, and is characterized by an unhealthy aversion to risk.
-Research has found that one of the most maladaptive aspects of this failure avoidance is that it renders the individual intensely susceptible to setback and accordingly failure acceptance or learned helplessness (6).
+Atychiphobia affects both men and women and can be a debilitating disorder.
+It is characterized by an unhealthy aversion to risk.
+Research has found that one of the most maladaptive aspects of this failure avoidance is that it renders the individual intensely susceptible to setback and can lead to failure acceptance or learned helplessness (6).
 That’s right- this fear can lead to fear of subsequent failure.

 While drug therapy may be used (atychiphobes are often treated with Serotonin Reuptake Inhibitors to raise the level of serotonin in the brain), specific types of cognitive or behavioural therapy can have the most success (5).
-The professional staff of Dr Eliana Cohen Psychology Professional Corp have been specially trained to help individuals overcome their fear of failure, so that failure does not mean the end of life, but rather becomes seen as crucial for the growing process.
-Therapy sessions can help individuals learn to open up about his or her fears, in order to collaboratively come up with effective solutions, scientifically proven to help individuals cope with the stress experienced on being given a task that they are afraid of failing with.
-During therapy individuals learn to let go of negative inferences about themselves and their abilities so that their fear of failure eventually becomes replaced with self-confidence and greater self-esteem.
+The professional staff of Dr. Eliana Cohen Psychology Professional Corp has been specially trained to help individuals overcome their fear of failure so that failure does not mean the end of life, but rather becomes seen as crucial for the growing process.
+Therapy sessions can help individuals learn to open up about his or her fears in order to collaboratively come up with effective solutions.
+Therapy is also scientifically proven to help individuals cope with the stress experienced when an individual is given a task that may result in a fear of failing to complete.
+During therapy, individuals learn to let go of negative inferences about themselves and their abilities so that their fear of failure eventually becomes replaced with self-confidence and greater self-esteem.

 You do not have to become fearless.
 You just have to be willing to face your fears.